 (vi) The requesting agency is in compliance with all applicable federal, State, local laws, rules, regulations and ordinances, as the same may exist and may be amended from time to time; and

 (vii) The requesting agency has not provided more than one application per category of Most Vulnerable Persons and Needs.

+If the PSG Council or Grants Administrator determines that a statement made in the affidavit is incorrect, the Agency will be deemed ineligible.

 (c) Eligibility Notification.
 The PSG Council staff shall notify requesting agencies in writing within three business days of its decision to deem a requesting agency eligible or ineligible to apply for a Public Service Grant.
 In the instances where a requesting agency is deemed ineligible, such notice shall specify the reasons for the requesting agency's ineligibility and information regarding the appeals procedures set forth in Section 118.810.
 The PSG Council shall be informed by staff of the requesting agencies deemed by staff to be ineligible pursuant to this Section at the earliest PSG Council meeting following the staff's determination.